JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 # Citing

-Please cite the following papers:
+Please cite the following papers if you use SuiteSparseGraphBLAS.jl in your work:

 [pdf](https://doi.org/10.1145/3322125):
 ```bibtex